bartosz-kasprzyk/homepage/README.md

 Hi there 👋

-I’m Bartosz Kasprzyk, your go-to **Code Artist** 🖌️💻.
+I’m Bartek, a **React Frontend Developer** 💻.
 I specialize in bringing designs to life on the web, ensuring they’re not only functional but also a joy to interact with.

-Let's create something awesome together!
+This [homepage](https://bartosz-kasprzyk.github.io/homepage/) is a showcase of my skills and projects, dynamically updated with data fetched directly from my GitHub using an API.

-✨ **Explore my portfolio and discover the projects I'm passionate about by visiting my [homepage](https://bartosz-kasprzyk.github.io/homepage/)!**
+✨ Explore my portfolio and discover the projects I'm passionate about!

 ## Technologies & tools